Delicate-Butterflies/Bangazon-API/README.md

 ## Contribute to API
+- fork - issue tickets and pull requests are welcome
 - use [airbnb style](https://github.com/airbnb/javascript)
-- follow template for PR requests
+- follow the template for PR requests
 - tab size 2

 &copy; 2017 Delicate-Butterflys